3prm3-Org/cc-restitched/.github/ISSUE_TEMPLATE/bug_report.md

  - Search for the bug on the issue tracker.
 Make sure to look at closed issues too!
 -->

+# ATTENTION: This Repo is being moved, check the README for more information

 ## Useful information to include:
  - Minecraft version
  - CC: Restitched version